United Nations: Economic development and humanitarian assistance

-Another primary purpose of the UN is "to achieve international cooperation in solving international problems of an economic, social, cultural, or humanitarian character".
-Numerous bodies have been created to work towards this goal, primarily under the authority of the General Assembly and ECOSOC.
+Another primary purpose of the UN is "to achieve international co-operation in solving international problems of an economic, social, cultural and humanitarian character".
+Numerous bodies have been created to work towards this goal, primarily under the authority of the General Assembly and the ECOSOC.
 In 2000, the 192 UN member states agreed to achieve eight Millennium Development Goals by 2015.
 The Sustainable Development Goals were launched in 2015 to succeed the Millennium Development Goals.
 The SDGs have an associated financing framework called the Addis Ababa Action Agenda.

-The UN Development Programme (UNDP), an organization for grant-based technical assistance founded in 1945, is one of the leading bodies in the field of international development.
+The UN Development Programme (or the UNDP), an organization for grant-based technical assistance, is one of the leading bodies in the field of international development.
 The organization also publishes the UN Human Development Index, a comparative measure ranking countries by poverty, literacy, education, life expectancy, and other factors.
-The Food and Agriculture Organization (FAO), also founded in 1945, promotes agricultural development and food security.
-UNICEF (the United Nations Children's Fund) was created in 1946 to aid European children after the Second World War and expanded its mission to provide aid around the world and to uphold the convention on the Rights of the Child.
+The Food and Agriculture Organization (or the FAO) promotes agricultural development and food security.
+The United Nations Children's Fund (or UNICEF) was created in 1946 to aid European children after the Second World War and expanded its mission to provide aid around the world and to uphold the convention on the Rights of the Child.

-The World Bank Group and International Monetary Fund (IMF) are independent, specialized agencies and observers within the UN framework, according to a 1947 agreement.
-They were initially formed separately from the UN through the Bretton Woods Agreement in 1944.
+The World Bank Group and the International Monetary Fund (or the IMF) are independent, specialized agencies and observers within the UN framework.
+They were initially formed separately from the UN through the Bretton Woods Agreement.
 The World Bank provides loans for international development, while the IMF promotes international economic co-operation and gives emergency loans to indebted countries.

-The World Health Organization (WHO), which focuses on international health issues and disease eradication, is another of the UN's largest agencies.
+The World Health Organization (or WHO), which focuses on international health issues and disease eradication, is another of the UN's largest agencies.
 In 1980, the agency announced that the eradication of smallpox had been completed.
-In subsequent decades, WHO largely eradicated polio, river blindness, and leprosy.
-The Joint United Nations Programme on HIV/AIDS (UNAIDS), begun in 1996, co-ordinates the organization's response to the AIDS epidemic.
+In subsequent decades, WHO eradicated polio, river blindness, and leprosy.
+The Joint United Nations Programme on HIV/AIDS (or UNAIDS) coordinated the organization's response to the AIDS epidemic.
 The UN Population Fund, which also dedicates part of its resources to combating HIV, is the world's largest source of funding for reproductive health and family planning services.

-Along with the International Red Cross and Red Crescent Movement, the UN often takes a leading role in coordinating emergency relief.
-The World Food Programme (WFP), created in 1961, provides food aid in response to famine, natural disasters, and armed conflict.
-The organization reports that it feeds an average of 90 million people in 80 nations each year.
-The Office of the United Nations High Commissioner for Refugees (UNHCR), established in 1950, works to protect the rights of refugees, asylum seekers, and stateless people.
-UNHCR and WFP programmes are funded by voluntary contributions from governments, corporations, and individuals, though the UNHCR's administrative costs are paid for by the UN's primary budget.
+Along with the International Red Cross and Red Crescent Movement, the UN takes a leading role in coordinating emergency relief.
+The World Food Programme (or the WFP) provides food aid in response to famine, natural disasters, and armed conflict.
+The organization feeds an average of 90 million people in 80 nations per year.
+The Office of the United Nations High Commissioner for Refugees (or the UNHCR) works to protect the rights of refugees, asylum seekers and stateless people.
+The UNHCR and the WFP programmes are funded by voluntary contributions from governments, corporations, and individuals, though the UNHCR's administrative costs are paid for by the UN's primary budget.